Complete your COVID Screening

 Founded in 1985, Circle Square Ranch Grand River (formally Brantford) has been operating as a life-changing summer camp for children and youth.
 We are committed to seeing young people transformed by the love of God actively at work in their lives.

-Volunteering at camp is a great way to:
+Working & volunteering at camp is a great way to:

-• have one of the most fun and exciting summers of your life!
+• Have one of the most fun and exciting summers of your life!

-• make an impact on the lives of children and youth
+• Make an impact on the lives of children and youth

-• develop leadership skills
+• Develop leadership skills

-• be part of an amazing Christian community
+• Be part of an amazing Christian community

-• grow in relationship with God as you serve Him in a meaningful way
+• Grow in relationship with God as you serve Him in a meaningful way

 Activities vary depending on the camp, but they include: horseback riding, swimming, high ropes, initiative course, wall climbing, archery, crafts, sling shots, trampolines, variety of recreational activities, large camp games, canteen, devotions, campfires, theme meals, and more.